torvalds/linux/Documentation/arch/s390/cds.rst

 single device is uniquely identified to the system by a so called subchannel, where the ESA/390 architecture allows for 64k devices be attached.

-Linux, however, was first built on the Intel PC architecture, with its two cascaded 8259 programmable interrupt controllers (PICs), that allow for a maximum of 15 different interrupt lines.
+GNU/Linux, however, was first built on the Intel PC architecture, with its two cascaded 8259 programmable interrupt controllers (PICs), that allow for a maximum of 15 different interrupt lines.
 All devices attached to such a system share those 15 interrupt levels.
 Devices attached to the ISA bus system must